Things to Do in Lima, Peru

 El Circuito Mágico del Agua (Reserve Park): This is a beautiful park with water fountains that turn into a light show at night.
 It was s/4 per person, which is about 1.20 USD.
 You can combine this with a stop at the following museum because they are just a few KMs apart.

 Museo de Arte de Lima (MALI): This museum has photography, paintings, pottery, decorations, and other artifacts.
 Additionally, there is pre-Columbian and Colonial art along with contemporary Peruvian art.

 Museo Larco This museum includes pre-Colombian “pottery porn.”
 We had already seen pottery porn at the Bruning Museum in Chiclayo, Peru, so we skipped this stop in Lima.
 The above picture is from my visit to the Bruning Museum in Chiclayo.

-Make sure to buy a Peruvian SIM card (Claro or MoviStar) when arrive in Peru and load it with Internet data, so you can use my Google Maps without paying International roaming rates.
+Make sure to buy a Peruvian SIM card (Claro or MoviStar) when arriving in Peru and load it with Internet data, so you can use my Google Maps without paying International roaming rates.

 If you would like to learn how to make money online, or how to live internationally possibly with less money than you spend at home, please subscribe to Vagabond Buddha or get a free copy of my Ebook.

 If you enjoyed this content, subscribe, like, leave a comment, or share on social media.

 Here is my list of the ==>best live-cheap in paradise locations<== in the world.

 I am not offering you these prices.
 These are just my notes and estimates from the time of my visit and this post.
 Your costs will likely be drastically different if significant inflation or deflation occurs or the market changes after this post.
 I will not update these numbers until I am on the ground again here, if ever.